-Level of Service Standard: Sarasota County Schools education level of service standard is based on the use of permanent program student stations, and portable stations only for temporary fluctuations in enrollment.
+Level of Service Standard: Sarasota County Schools education level of service standard is based on the use of permanent program student stations, as portable stations are to be used to meet temporary fluctuations in enrollment.
 The School Board's current level of service standards (LOS) are based on permanent program capacity.
 Permanent Program Capacity measures the actual use of permanent stations at each school, accounting for inability to use all of the stations at all times due to scheduling, testing, special needs students, etc. This past year, the Planning Department worked to update the definition and calculation of permanent program capacity based on a study of how schools actually use their facilities.
 The study established that permanent program capacity should be calculated for the elementary, middle, high school, and special schools as follows: